teacherc/teacherc/README.md

 - 👋🏾 Hi, I’m [Candace](https://teacherc.github.io/about)
 - 👀 I’m interested in backend engineering and data engineering
-- 🌱 I’m currently learning how to extract, transform, load, and analyze data
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me - writecandace at gmail dot com
 - ⬇️ Check out my web app and Data Engineering Zoomcamp notes below